mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 This can be pretty tiring but I find it definitely worth the effort.
 Interactions that start off seemingly unpleasant can turn out great if you don't escalate the situation.
-That happened to me more more than once!
+That happened to me more than once!

 ### Give a first reply quickly